 In the past few weeks I’ve been reading “The Hacker Playbook 3: Red Team Edition” from Peter Kim.
 As the title clearly states, this version focuses on processes and techniques that can be used during a red teaming engagement.
 Although I’m not going to provide a review of the book here, I highly recommend it to anyone interested in the field.

 While going through the book I found myself building a mindmap to link topics (which not always are presented sequentially) together, so to create a high-level methodology as suggested by Peter.
 In this post I want to share this mind map: I do realise this is not a complete list of all techniques/tools that can be leveraged in a campaign, but it covers what’s in “The Hacker Playbook 3”.
 I hope you’ll find it useful!

-In this post I will try to demystify the perception by which Kubernetes is believed to be too hard to even get started, by walking through the journey I undertook to get the basics first, and later to focus on the security aspects.
+A while ago I posted “So I Heard You Want to Learn Kubernetes”, where I tried to demystify the perception by which Kubernetes is believed to be too hard to even get started, by walking through the journey I undertook to get the basics first, and to focus on its security aspects later.

 The natural evolution was to put into practice those concepts, but I quickly realized there was a shortage of resources that gave a comprehensive overview of (offensive) security tooling for that space.
 As with many topics in this industry, information is often scattered and non-uniform.